This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 2. Diversify & Lock Down Your Customer Base

-The next thing you can do to maximize the value your company is to diversify and lock down your customer base.
+The next thing you can do to maximize the value of your business is to diversify and lock down your customer base.

 So what are the solutions to these threats?